leamas/react-dnd-tree/README.md

 update fails, there is an ErrorMessage component which can be used.
 By default, it displays a red box in the bottom-right display corner.

 All changes of data triggers a call to the onChange function property.
 The other function properties are also called as appropriate.
 User could use any way to keep server updated.

 ## Caveats

 react-dnd-tree uses css modules. config/webpack\*.conf has been updated to support this, and it shouldn't be a concern unless cloning the code.

-The dnd capabilities depends os a single, global DragDropContext.
-The Treeview and teh UIBasicTree components defines such a context, and using any of these makes it impossible to use dnd in other parts of the application.
+The dnd capabilities depends on a single, global DragDropContext.
+The Treeview and the UIBasicTree components defines such a context, and using any of these makes it impossible to use dnd in other parts of the application.
 You might want to use BasicTree, AddTool and Trashcan and declare the DragDropContext in the main app should this became a problem.

+## License

+This work is copyright(c) Alec Leamas 2016.
+It can be used according to the GPL 2.0 license as described in LICENSE.html or any later version of the GPL license.